MelonKony/millmint/site/factbook/society/state/republics.md

  Part of the *[state](/state/)* series of articles
 {{</note>}}

-A **Constituent Republic** is type of city-state that make up the country of {{<link/vekllei>}}.
+A **Constituent Republic** is type of city-state that make up the country of [[Vekllei]].
 They retain autonomy and devolved powers, but have acceded to the state of Vekllei and are part of that country.
 They are organised into [constituent commonwealths](/constituents/), which serve as an intermediate level of administration between the federal and republican governments.
 The largest republics have millions of people; the smallest have only a few thousand.

 ![Diagram of Polis structure](/svg/diagrams/polis.png "Diagram of the a Polis administration and its structure")